telerik/blazor-docs/components/dateinput/overview.md

 ![](images/date-input-first-look.png)

+## Features

->caption The date input provides the following features:
+The date input provides the following features:

 * `Class` - the CSS class that will be rendered on the `input` element.